bracheopterix/blog/src/ChimpRace/readme.txt

-/// MAKE INPUT by YOUR OWN DIV LIKE   < NUMBER
+/// Nah, range forever MAKE INPUT by YOUR OWN DIV LIKE   < NUMBER
-/// GIVE HIM DEBOUNCE
+/// Nah, range forever GIVE HIM DEBOUNCE

-/// CHANGE GAME BACK TO HAVING {value:1,open:true};
+/// OK CHANGE GAME BACK TO HAVING {value:1,open:true};

 // with step-counter, we need a timer with milliseconds.
 // won state is stopping timer